Health-RI/metadata-documentation/src/new/introduction.md

 # Introduction # {#introduction}

-## Scope and Current State of the Health-RI Core Metadata Schema
+## Scope and Current State of the Schema
 Building on the [1st version of the metadata schema](https://github.com/Health-RI/health-ri-metadata/tree/master), version 2 aims to incorporate both [DCAT-AP NL](https://geonovum.github.io/DCAT-AP-NL30/) and the (yet-to-be-finalized) [HealthDCAT-AP](https://healthdcat-ap.github.io/), along with Health-RI-specific requirements for the [National Health Data Catalogue](https://catalogus.healthdata.nl/).
 It introduces several health-related properties (marked in blue in the UML diagram below), with suggested or required controlled vocabularies where applicable.

 **Important Note:** HealthDCAT-AP has not yet been officially finalized and remains subject to change.
 Once its official release is published, Health-RI will reevaluate compatibility with HealthDCAT-AP.
 This version is based on the draft dated *16-12-2024*.
 In that draft, the cardinalities of HealthDCAT-AP vary depending on different access rights (public, restricted, non-public).
 For now, compliance is ensured with the [open version](https://healthdcat-ap.github.io/OPEN%20DATA%20HealthDCAT-AP%203.0.0.drawio.png), using its UML diagram for reference.